-A meandering stone walkway brings to mind quaint homes in the English countryside, a classic look that often leads to well-kept cottages.
-Though you might not have the cottage on a green hillside, you can still have the feeling of impeccable beauty that comes from a stone walkway leading right up to your door.
+A meandering stone walkway brings to mind quaint homes in the English countryside.
+It’s a classic look that often leads to well-kept cottages.
+Though you might not have the cottage on a green hillside, you can still have the feeling of impeccable beauty that comes from a stone walkway.

-If you live in an area where the conditions are all too often overcast and rainy, you just might see moss growing between natural stones without any help from you.
-But for most homes, it takes a little work to create this natural beauty.
+If you live in an area where the conditions are all too often overcast and rainy, you may see moss growing between natural stones without any help from you.
+For most homes, it takes a little work to create this natural beauty.
 Here’s what you need to know to make it happen in your own backyard.

 Creating the perfect walkway

 The idea behind the perfect stone walkway is the ‘getting back to nature’ feel that it gives the entire landscape.
 Moss is neat and lovely, perfect to create a carpet of green between natural stones.
 Go with natural stone pavers in a variety of sizes.
 You want the stones to look as though they were laid casually along the walkway.
 If you can configure the walkway to the lay of the land, that’s even better.
 Keep in mind that a moss walkway needs to be in an area that gets little sunlight, so plan this for part of your property that is in almost-constant shade.

 Creating the stone walkway itself is simple: Get rid of the grass and any other plant life, then dig down an inch or so into the ground, depending upon how thick your stones are.
 You want to lay them out in a way that makes all of them more or less even.

 Take your time in placing the stones, with the smaller ones taking up space between the bigger ones.
 No more than four inches between stones is a good rough estimate.
 When you have them placed, walk over them numerous times to make sure they are placed comfortably to handle a typical stride.
 For more detailed instructions, check out the BuildDirect Learning Center on how to install stone pavers.